 And after that?

-After your first corporate meditation class, we recommend that you survey your team and ask how they found the session.
+After the first meditation at your workplace, we recommend that you survey your team and ask how they found the session.
 Specifically, ask whether they feel better equipped to handle the stresses and challenges at work.

 We find that the vast majority of employees feel better equipped after the meditation session.
 And their answers will give you the confidence you need to commit to the full program.